BD2KGenomics/cgl-docker-lib/README.md

 1. The Docker image should contain only the tool and the minimum dependencies needed to run that tool.
 2. The tool should be launched when the person runs the image without needing to know where the tool is located or how it is called.
 3. All images should have a folder **/data** and have that folder set as the final `WORKDIR`.
 4. More complex tools with many build dependencies should follow the guidelines in **Complex Tools**.
 The general idea is to separate the build dependencies from runtime dependencies minimizing the final size of the deployed image.
 5. Building a tool should only require changing to the tool’s directory and typing make.
 All built images should conform to the tag standards set in section **Tag Conventions**.
 6. All tools should be lowercase in the github repo and follow the directory structure outlined in the figure below.
+In this figure, **samtools** is a basic tool, while **mutect** is a *complex tool*.

 <p align="center">
 <img align="center" src="http://i.imgur.com/VjPs1lv.png" width="400"#dir  />